 - Heat a pan/kadai and add oil.
 Once the oil is heated add the whole spices one by one (bay leaf, cinnamon stick, cloves, cardamom, whole red chili, peppercorns, and fennel seeds)

-- Add the chopped onions and cook until 80% of onion is done.
+- Now add the chopped onions and cook until 80% of onion is done.

-- Add the ginger and garlic paste and cook till the raw flavor is gone.
+- Then you can add the freshly grinded ginger and garlic paste and cook till the raw flavor is gone.

-- Then add the grated tomatoes and cook until the oil used oozes out.
+- Next add the grated tomatoes and cook until the oil used oozes out.